jopey-woof/turtx/prompt.md

 ### Instructions for AI Assistant:
 **When working with this prompt, you MUST:**
 1. **Follow the sequential development approach** - Focus on ONE phase at a time, validate before proceeding
-2. **Start with Phase 1 only** - Get basic kiosk + Home Assistant working before adding any hardware
+2. **Build on existing foundation** - TEMPerHUM sensors and kiosk are complete, focus on next phases
 3. **Prompt the user for actual secret values** needed for configurations (Wi-Fi passwords, email credentials, etc.)
 4. **Use the real secrets** provided by the user to create working configuration files
 5. **Create both working configs** (with real secrets) AND template versions (with placeholders)